 Address: 5730 Clyde Park Avenue, SW, Wyoming, MI 49509

-Craig’s Cruisers is a family-centric amusement park seven miles south of downtown Grand Rapids in Wyoming.
-A little bit for everyone, Craig’s Cruisers is a sprawling 120,000 square feet of fantastic indoor fun.
-Arcade-styled games and laser tag are some of the park’s best activities.
+Offering something for everyone, Craig’s Cruisers is a sprawling 120,000 square feet of fantastic indoor and outdoor fun.
+Arcade-styled games and laser tag are some of the park’s best activities, but the thrilling go-karts are the main attraction here.

 See Related: Best Vacations for a Group of Friends